Questions, Petitions and Deputations

 How to get involved in democracy

-Any member of the public whose name appears on the current Electoral Role for Bournemouth may ask a question on the general work or procedures of the Council and on matters that the full Council, Cabinet, Overview and Scrutiny Panel have control of.
-For further information on asking a question at a meeting click on the link below:
+Any member of the public whose name is on the current Electoral Role for Bournemouth can ask a question about the general work or procedures of the council and on matters that the full Council, Cabinet, Overview and Scrutiny Panel have control of.

-If you’re concerned about a Council service or think there’s an issue in Bournemouth that needs addressing, you can organise a petition for people to sign.
+If you’re concerned about a council service or think there’s an issue in Bournemouth, you can organise a petition for people to sign.
 You can then present this to the Mayor or councillors at a meeting.

 If you’d like to speak about a particular subject at a council meeting, this is called a deputation.
-If you’d like to make a deputation, you’ll need to give at least one days notice.
-Please contact the Democratic Services team using the Deputation form.
+To make a deputation, complete the Deputation form, giving at least one days' notice

-Up to three people can speak about the deputation at the meeting, and the deputation should last for no more than five minutes.
+Up to three people can speak about the deputation at the meeting.
+The deputation should last for no more than five minutes.